Suwanee, Georgia: Recent history

-Beginning in 1933 and ending in 1936, the now heavily traveled Buford Highway was constructed through Suwanee.
-In 1960, Interstate 85 was built to extend to just south of Suwanee, where it ended at the time.
-Throughout the last 100 years, several primary education schools have opened in Suwanee, including North Gwinnett High School and Suwanee Elementary School.
-The first known date for Suwanee High School was 1880, when it was a one-room school house.
-The first city hall was built in the early 1960s, and the second city hall was built in 1997.
-In 2005, Town Center was constructed and finished in 2009, at which time the city hall moved to it, where it currently resides.
+From 1933 to 1936, the now heavily traveled Buford Highway was constructed through Suwanee.
+In 1960, Interstate 85 was extended just south of Suwanee, where it ended at the time.
+Over the past century, several primary education schools have opened in Suwanee, including North Gwinnett High School and Suwanee Elementary School.
+Suwanee High School dates back to 1880, when it was a one-room schoolhouse.
+The first city hall was built in the early 1960s, with a second city hall constructed in 1997.
+In 2005, Town Center was built in 2005 and completed in 2009, at which time the city hall moved to its current location in Town Center.
 In 2003, Suwanee was named a City of Excellence by the Georgia Municipal Association and Trend Magazine.
-In 2017, Suwanee was recognized as a Green Community by the Atlanta Regional Commission (ARC) certified at the bronze level for the city's commitment to environmental stewardship and their leadership in sustainability practices.
+In 2017, Suwanee was recognized as a Green Community by the Atlanta Regional Commission, earning bronze-level certification for its commitment to environmental stewardship and leadership in sustainability practices.

 Geography

-Suwanee is located in northern Gwinnett County and southwestern Forsyth County.
-It is bordered to the northeast by the city of Sugar Hill, to the southwest by the city of Duluth, and on the west by the Chattahoochee River, which serves as the Fulton County border, and across which is the city of Johns Creek.
+Suwanee is situated in northern Gwinnett County and southeastern Forsyth County.
+It is bordered to the northeast by the city of Sugar Hill, to the southwest by the city of Duluth, and on the west by the Chattahoochee River, which marks the Fulton County border.
+Across the river lies the city of Johns Creek.

 According to the United States Census Bureau, Suwanee has a total area of 28.4 km2, of which 28.2 km2 is land and 0.2 km2, or 0.70%, is water.

-There are multiple areas with Suwanee postal addresses that are in unincorporated Gwinnett County and in unincorporated Forsyth County; those areas are not in the Suwanee corporate limits.
+There are several areas with Suwanee postal addresses that lie in unincorporated Gwinnett County and unincorporated Forsyth County.
+Those areas are not within the Suwanee corporate limits.

 Climate

-Suwanee has a humid subtropical climate (Köppen climate classification Cfa), with mild winters and hot, humid summers.
+Suwanee experiences a humid subtropical climate (Köppen climate classification Cfa), characterized by mild winters and hot, humid summers.

 Demographics

-2020 census

 As of the 2020 United States census, there were 20,786 people, 7,012 households, and 5,235 families residing in the city.

-2010 census

-As of 2010, Suwanee had a population of 15,355.
-The racial and ethnic composition of the population was 67.4% white, 10.8% black or African American, 0.1% Native American, 18.0% Asian, 0.1% Pacific Islander, 1.3% reporting some other race, and 2.3% reporting two or more races.
-6.75% of the population was Hispanic or Latino of any race.